fjvallarino/monomer/tasks.md

   - Improve test utilities
     - Some way to combine them, avoid this noInit thing, losing of focus, etc
     - Test image updating WidgetId/Path
+  - Fix cursor change handling
+    - Children should not change it if they don't have their own icon
+    - OnLeave should restore the previous icon (use a stack)
+    - Check StyleChangeCfg
+  - Add scissor to image
+  - Check split handle size
+  - Add scrollInvisible option (just set the values in cfg)

 - Pending
   - Add header in all files, indicating license and documenting what the module does